aminnairi/preact-switch/README.md

 ## Features

 - Conditional rendering directly in JSX.
+- No more messy brackets, ternary and short-circuit evaluation in JSX.
 - Just like a switch in JavaScript.
+- Strict runtime checking.
+- No switch without case or default.
+- No case nor default without children.
-- Error thrown when used incorrectly and catcheable with [`useErrorBoundary`](https://preactjs.com/guide/v10/hooks/#useerrorboundary).
+- Error thrown when used incorrectly and recoverable with [`useErrorBoundary`](https://preactjs.com/guide/v10/hooks/#useerrorboundary).

 ## Usage

+### Basic

 ```jsx
 import {h} from "preact";